Introduction to GPU programming models

 Portable kernel-based models (cross-platform portability ecosystems)

-Cross-platform portability ecosystems typically provide a higher-level abstraction layer which provide a convenient and portable programming model for GPU programming.
+Cross-platform portability ecosystems typically provide a higher-level abstraction layer which enables a convenient and portable programming model for GPU programming.
 They can help reduce the time and effort required to maintain and deploy GPU-accelerated applications.
-The goal of these ecosystems is achieving performance portability with a single-source application.
-In C++, the most notable cross-platform portability ecosystems are Alpaka, Kokkos, OpenCL (C and C++ APIs), RAJA, and SYCL.
+The goal of these ecosystems is to achieve performance portability with a single-source application.
+In C++, the most notable cross-platform portability ecosystems are SYCL, OpenCL (C and C++ APIs), and Kokkos; others include Alpaka and RAJA.

 Kokkos